 Our collection of South Asian newspapers in English is described in the Handlist of Western Language South Asian newspapers held on microfilm, copies of which are available for consultation in the Asian and African Studies Reading Room.
 Included in the Handlist are more than 20 titles that are still acquired, including the Times of India (British Library shelfmark SM 6), Pakistan times (British Library shelfmark SM 29), and the Hindustan times (shelfmark SM 27).
 For preservation and storage reasons these newspapers are all received on microfilm and there is therefore a time lag of several months between original publication and availability.
 More current summaries of press reports can be found in the Asian news digest, recent issues of which are kept in the Asian & African Studies Reading Room at shelfmark OIB950.05.

-A full list of the current foreign newspapers received at Colindale is available here.
 However, British Library Newspapers stopped collecting South Asian titles in 1983, so responsibility for newspapers from the region since then rests with APAC.

 Oriental language newspapers are also held on microfilm and in hard copy.
 Handlists arranged by title and language are available at the Enquiry Desk in the Asian and African Studies Reading Room and a list of is also available on our website.
 Most of the Library's holdings of newspapers in the languages of Asia, the Middle East and North Africa are included on the Mapping Asian Newspapers database, which acts as a union catalogue of newspapers published in those regions and held by university, public, and specialized libraries in the UK.
 Searches can be limited to the holdings of newspapers from a single country at a particular library.